-GET IN TOUCH WITH US OUR ACCOMPLISHMENTS rcela Linkova, PhD nrcela Linkova, PhD ntre for Gender and Science titute of Sociology ech Academy of Sciences kk1 00 Prague 1 ECH REPUBLIC Follow us on Twitter and our website.
+GET IN TOUCH WITH US OUR ACCOMPLISHMENTS s Linkova, PhD s Linkova, PhD for Gender and Science e of Sociology Academy of Sciences Prague 1 REPUBLIC Follow us on Twitter and our website.
 Contact us to arrange training or a webinar.
 Use our analyses and recommendations to push gender equality in research in your circles.
-Open your mind to gender equality GENDER PRIORITY IN ERA NATIONAL ACTION PLANS AND STRATEGIES We identified major differences among EU countries, and discussed criteria of good practice and indicators. l.: + 420 210 310 322 Open your mind to gender equality in non-intuitive areas such as Open Science and Open Innovation or international cooperation in Science, Technology and Innovation.
+Open your mind to earder equality GENDER PRIORITY IN ERA NATIONAI ACTION PLANS AND STRATEGIES We identified major differences among EU countries, and discussed criteria of good practice and indicators.
+120 210 310 322 in non-intuitive areas such as Open Science and Open Innovation or international cooperation in Science, Technology and Innovation.
 GENDER TRAININGS We have delivered targeted trainings and webinars on various Horizon 2020 topics to NCPs and policy makers.
-COUNTRIES PARTICIPATING IN GENDERACTION Project partners: Austria, Bosnia and Herzegovina, Cyprus, Czech Republic, NETWORK SHARE info@genderaction.eu www.genderaction.eu @GENDERACTION_EU GENDER IN OPEN SCIENCE AND OPEN INNOVATION We identified gender blindness in the OSC policies, and delivered recommendations for action Germany, Greece, Luxembourg, Malta, Slovakia, Slovenia, Spain, Turkey Associate partners: Belgium, Iceland, Poland, Romania, Sweden EXCHANGE ADVOCATE FOR GENDER WHY WE NEED GENDERACTION POLICY ADVICE ON THE FUTURE OF GENDER IN RESEARCH We have presented our vision of future EQUALITY To support each other.
-To share what priorities for gender equality in research through policy briefs.
-Project dualsion 1 April 2017-31 Harch 2021 This project has received funding from the Caropean Union Verfunder 2020 research any service the Systems and any april Distance - No and any service of the Sparset any tensor Distance - No and any service of the Sparset any service of the Sparset Distance - No and any service of the Sparset any service of the Sparset Distance - No and any service of the Sparset and any service of the Spars We are a network of national representatives from EU Member States and Associated Countries working as a platform to set the gender equality agenda until 2020 and beyond, through fostering policy coordination, best practice exchange, mutual learning and advocating for gender equality. works and what doesn't.
+NTRIES PARTICIPATING ENDERACTION partners: Austria, Bosnia and ovina, Cyprus, Czech Republic, ny, Greece, Luxembourg, Malta, NETWORK SHARE EXCHANGE info@genderaction.eu www.genderaction.eu @GENDERACTION_EU WHY WE NEED GENDER IN OPEN SCIENCE AND OPEN INNOVATION We identified gender blindness in the OSC policies, and delivered recommendations for action. a, Slovenia, Spain, Turkey ite partners: Belgium, Iceland, Romania, Sweden ADVOCATE FOR GENDER EQUALITY GENDERACTION To support each other.
+To share what POLICY ADVICE ON THE FUTURE OF GENDER IN RESEARCH We have presented our vision of future priorities for gender equality in research through policy briefs. ation TM April 2017-31TM March 2021 This project has sciented funding from the Europacitorion Motion Motion 2020 research agreement No. 714466.
+We are a network of national representatives from EU Member States and Associated Countries working as a platform to set the gender equally agends until 2020 and beyond, through fostering policy coordination, best practice exchange, mutual kerning and works and what doesn't.
 No window dressing but real action for equality.
 To make research responsible.
 Not to lose talents.
-GENDER IN INTERNATIONAL COOPERATION IN SCIENCE, TECHNOLOGY AND INNOVATION We developed a checklist on how to tack gender topics in bilateral and multilateral cooperation in research and innovation.
+GENDER IN INTERNATIONAL COOPERATION IN SCIENCE, TECHNOLOGY AND INNOVATION We developed a checklist on how to tackl gender topics in bilateral and multilateral cooperation in research and innovation.